 This article is part of

 Pharmaceuticals.
 Pharmaceutical companies -- including Amgen, Insilico Medicine and others -- and academic researchers are working with generative AI in areas such as designing proteins for medicines.
 Predicting the folding of proteins has been an enormous challenge for geneticists and pharmaceutical developers for decades.
-GANs are increasing researchers' abilities to understand and use protein synthesis.
+Deep learning models, such as generative adversarial networks (GANs), are increasing researchers' abilities to understand and use protein synthesis.

 Entertainment.
 ChatGPT, Dall-E and other tools are already employed in generating conceptual art to guide scenario and environment development and are expected to be used to generate full environments in the future.
 Generative AI tools are also taking up background music generation for games.
 It's worth noting that artists and corporations are filing a flurry of lawsuits based on copyright infringement and intellectual property theft, arguing that the use of their protected IP in the training data, coupled with the ability to request output in a particular person's style, equate to unfair use and violations of copyright.
 This kind of legal challenge is slowing the use of generative tools in some contexts.

 It's important to underscore the downside of generative AI tools.
 As good as the text outputs are, for example, they still won't always meet the professional standards in the field in question.
 Professors often can tell immediately that the paper was not written by the student, just as they generally could when students bought papers from term-paper mills -- and instructors themselves can now deploy AI tools to detect papers that are produced by AI.
 Judges and other lawyers can pick apart briefs cobbled together by generalist AI because they are incorrectly reasoned or inadequately supported.